-Scope is how the PCI Security Standards Council (PCI SSC) defines what parts of your environment must meet the control objectives stated within the PCI Data Security Standard (DSS).
-There are three components to defining PCI Scope: Storage, Processing, and Transmitting.
-So whatever assets store, process, or transmit payment card data are “in scope” for PCI Compliance.
-The best way to determine PCI Scope is to map how payment data flows throughout your environment to determine all the assets along the data flow which are subject to PCI Compliance and the DSS controls that ensure data is secured.
+PCI Scope is how the PCI SSC defines what parts of your environment must meet the PCI DSS Requirements.
+Essentially anything that stores, processes, or transmits cardholder data are considered “in scope” for PCI Compliance.
+The best way to define PCI DSS Scope is to map how payment data flows through your environment to determine all the assets which are subject to PCI Compliance and the DSS controls that ensure data is secured.

 Why should you care about scope reduction?

 You should care about Compliance Scope Reduction because it will help reduce your compliance costs, operations costs, and risk associated with interacting with payment card data.
 Period.

 In fact, the two main reasons our customers contact us today are Risk Avoidance and Compliance Reduction.
 Interestingly, the size of the organization generally dictates which reason is most applicable.
 For example, SMB companies are more likely to focus on compliance reduction because of the costs associated with PCI, including all of the ancillary requirements like Penetration Testing, Application Testing, Security Product Requirements, to name a few.
 Larger organizations with considerable budget really don’t mind the cost of compliance, or the ancillary control requirements, but they care mostly about the risk of handling the volume of sensitive data in their environment and the possible repercussions of breaches.

 The real question: How do I reduce scope?